Part II

 Resonance: Channels and Limits

 Attention is a finite channel.
 Clarity grows when we bound the stream (rituals, containers, agreements).
-“Deleting” patterns often requires work; nervous systems reorganize when we make precise distinctions and honor limits (Bounded Infinity: vast depth within real constraints).
+“Deleting” patterns often requires work; nervous systems reorganize when we make precise distinctions and honor limits: vast depth within real constraints.

 The Holographic Principle: Information, Boundaries, and Speculation

-Ideas from black hole thermodynamics and string theory suggest that the information inside a region could be encoded on its boundary.
-This is speculative but influential.
+Ideas from black hole thermodynamics and quantum gravity (especially string theory) suggest that the information inside a region could be encoded on its boundary.
+This remains speculative and is not a settled fact about our universe, but it has been influential.

 Resonance: Boundaries Carry the Whole